CumulusNetworks/health-monitoring-checks/README.md

     ansible-playbook main.yml
     -
     Getting to the Dashboard:
-    With VirtualBox or Vagrant, forward port 3000 on the NAT enabled NIC Open a web browser on your local machine, navigate to http://localhost:3000 .
+    With VirtualBox or Vagrant, forward port 3000 on the NAT enabled NIC for the Grafana dashboard.
+Also port forward 8083 for the influxDB dashboard and 8086 for the influxDB API if you plan on accessing influxDB with the browser.
+    Open a web browser on your local machine, navigate to http://localhost:3000 .
 Once logged in, click on the grafana logo in the top right of the browser.
 Navigate the drop down menu to dashboards, then import.
     Import the json file from /health-monitoring-checks/cldemo/roles/mgmt/files/dashboards .